philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 ### Seminaive with timestamps
 I was discussing wth Langston Barrett their sqlite/duckdb based datalog and they mentioned that they were using timestamps.

-It has come up before that there is a generalization of seminaive where you don't need to structure your execution into iterations can be done if you maintain timestamps.
+It has come up before on egg-smol that there is a generalization of seminaive where you don't need to structure your execution into iterations can be done if you maintain timestamps.
 The timestamps are stored per rule.
 You can filter the rule's query such that there must be at least one tuple since the last timestamp it was executed.
 Now you can run the rules in any order you want and maintain correctness.

 While the most familiar timestamps we may be familiar with are a unix time, or an iteration number, timestamps with more structure are really interesting and useful.
 A [vector timestamp](https://en.wikipedia.org/wiki/Vector_clock) of the sqlite database can be made that is a tuple of the maximum rowids of every table.
-In principle this timestamps is not totally ordered, but because sqlite is sequentialized, no incomparable timestamps will ever be produced.
+In principle this timestamps is not totally ordered, but because SQLite is sequentialized, no incomparable timestamps will ever be produced.
 As an aside, it is interesting to consider what might happen or how to deal if this is nt the case.

 SQLite has a very cute feature of [rowids](https://www.sqlite.org/lang_createtable.html#rowid).
 Every table has an implicit unique id unless you explicitly turn this feature off.
 And in fact these ids monotonically increase.
 By using this feature rather than adding a custom timestamp field, the impedance mismatch between the SQL and datalog worlds is reduced.